-ACMarket is an excellent place to find all your Android apps and games, including 3rd-party apps, but installing it, may not always be plain sailing.
+ACMarket is an excellent place to find all your android apps and games but installing it, may not always be easy.
 On this page, we provide you with details of common ACMarket errors and solutions.

 Below we list the common errors found with using ACMarket; more will be added as we come across them.
 To find the solution to your error, just click the relevant link:

 An error message reading “There Was a Problem Parsing The Package” is the last thing you want to see when you are trying to install Android apps.
 This happens when you try to install ACMarket and is generally caused by the APK parser.
 Parsing is nothing more than the analysis of a string that contains any combination of characters, digits, and symbols.
 This string is part of the app coding and, if it doesn’t follow the grammar, the error will occur.
 Other reasons why this error may happen include:

 - The ACMarket APK file has not downloaded correctly or is incomplete

 - The application may not be compatible with your device and/or firmware version